-When you learn how to add a beaded picot edge stitch to your bead embroidery projects, your decorative finish hides most of the thread.
+When you learn picot edge stitch bead embroidery to your bead embroidery projects, your decorative finish hides most of the thread.
 Your beads shine just a little brighter, and the zig-zaggy picot beads make your project more interesting.
 The stitch is easy to learn.

 Bead Embroidery: How to Make a Picot Stitch Edge